 When you receive a Selective Call, you hear two alert tones and the LED lights up solid yellow.
-The call received icons blink and the display alternates between Call received and the home display.
+The call received icons blinks and the display shows Call received.

 The speaker unmutes.

 - 1 Hold the microphone vertically 1 to 2 inches (2.5 to 5.0 cm) from your mouth. - 2 Press and hold the PTT button to talk.
 Release the PTT button to listen.